 Pros:

-• Detailed Property Information: Comprehensive property details and historical data.
+- Comprehensive property details and historical data

-• Agent Listings: Strong focus on promoting properties listed by real estate agents.
+- Strong focus on promoting agent-listed properties

 Cons: